kimpenguin/git-with-it/README.md

-# git-with-it
+# Git With It

-Git starter repository
+Repository to get started with Git and GitHub.